Aohk22/Aohk22/README.md

 #### Anime.

-check out my nvim configs !
+check out my neovim configs !
 <!--
 **Aohk22/Aohk22** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.